 Cells, like cities, are reliant on the efficient delivery of ‘goods’ or components to specific regions or sites.
 While cities utilize roads and railway lines for cargo delivery, cells utilize the cytoskeleton for this purpose.
 Interestingly, the cellular machinery that carries cargo along cytoskeletal filaments is still prone to becoming stuck in traffic, and as such, specific properties of proteins, and even mechanisms, have evolved to ensure cellular components can be transported as efficiently as possible.

 In some cells where cargo must travel long distances, such as neurons, the passive diffusion of components is not efficient.
 Not only is it slow, but the gradients of soluble proteins may not be concentrated enough to maintain the supply of components to the process site.
 The cellular cytoskeleton enables an active delivery of components by providing the ‘tracks’ on which molecular motors can walk.
 Both the microtubules and microfilaments have specific motor proteins that walk along them.
 Myosins, for example, walk on microfilaments while dynein and kinesin walk on microtubules.
 These motors walk in a unidirectional manner and harness the energy released from ATP hydrolysis to undergo conformational changes that propel them forward, essentially in the form of taking a step forward.
 While one end of the protein holds onto the cytoskeleton, the other end binds to the cargo.
 This cargo may be contained within endocytic vesicles or synaptic vesicles, or exist as ribosomes or proteins.
 The cargo is delivered at the end of the filament or whenever the motor detaches from the cytoskeleton.
 Since this method utilizes energy from ATP, it occurs rapidly, making it more efficient than diffusion alone.
+However, free or facilitated diffusion along a concentration gradient is important for many cellular processes.
+Depending on the properties of the diffusing component (e.g. free ions, proteins, lipids), and the lack of an energy requirement, diffusion can be a highly efficient method of intracellular transport.

 The cytoskeleton acts as the load-bearing network in cells and hence it has a major role in transducing mechanical signals throughout cells.
 Not only does it act as a bridge between the extracellular environment and the cell interior, but it can transduce signals in a fast and efficient manner.
 Signal transduction via the diffusion of chemical entities is a much slower process.
 Signal transduction via the cytoskeleton is made possible, in part, by the multitude of signaling molecules that bind to the cytoskeleton and are activated by mechanical stimuli.